-EECS also does amazing work in the community.
-They have been on the front lines of the Opioid Epidemic to save lives, working with many partners to create innovative ways to connect persons with addiction into treatment and long-term recovery.
-They hold events educating people about the negative effect of drug use and support a treatment program for recovering individuals.
+East End also does amazing work in the community as a part of their Health, Drugs, and Crime program.
+They have been on the front lines of the Opioid Epidemic to save lives, working with many partners to create innovative ways to connect people with addiction into treatment and long-term recovery.
+They hold events educating people about the negative effects of drug use and support a treatment program for recovering individuals.

-Thanks to our most frequent solar panel supplier Jinko Solar for donating the solar panels for this project and to CleanEnergy4All for their valued partnership in nominating EECS and promoting this campaign.
+Thank you to our most frequent solar panel supplier Jinko Solar for donating the solar panels for this project and to CleanEnergy4All for their valued partnership in nominating EECS and helping to promote this campaign.

 624 Xenia Ave Dayton OH 45410, United States